For the Eivy Cardigan, you need to use interfacing with some stretch to stabilise key areas such as pocket opening, collar and facings.

 Overcasting and other edge finishes

-Since knits don’t fray, you don’t need to overcast the edges of the Eivy Cardigan, but it provides a nice finish and can prevent the edges from curling.
+Overcasting can keep the edges from curling and prevent sweater knits from unravelling.
+But usually, there is no need to overcast the edges on most knits fabrics when sewing Eivy Cardigan.
+However, it provides a nice finish and can prevent the edges from curling.

 If you are using a regular sewing machine stitch to assemble the cardigan (i.e. a narrow zigzag stitch), it can be a good idea to overcast using a sewing machine or serger overlock stitch.